Stone-Path-Engineering/events/_posts/2024-10-02-hardware-hangout.md

 Join us for the fifth and final Hardware Hangout of 2024, where you can meet and connect with fellow enthusiasts and professionals in the industry!

 Iowans of Things will be back in West Des Moines at Maple Studios for the next Hardware Hangout.
+We had a great year and had fun oragnizing the past Hardware Hangouts.
+We got a lot accomplished!
+We want to take some time to reflect on the past year as well as brainstorm fun ideas for the future!

 ![Logo](/assets/images/iowans_of_things.png){:width="250px"}